TOEFL: A clip about how effective brain training apps are at making you smarter.

 And why include fMRI data in your study?
 Why look at people's brains?

 Well you know, the provocative idea is that these games will change your brain, that that will make you smarter, and then that will have effects on how you weigh the future and how you weigh risks in your decision making.
 And so in the assessments, we really wanted to be able to measure each of those three steps of the idea.
 And the first step is that these games change your brain.

 Ultimately, we found that the brain games had no effects on any of those three measures over and above practice with everyday video games.

 Which is a real bummer.
 I was really I was optimistic that I was going to be at like Hawking levels of brilliance by the end of using these games, but I guess it's not meant to be.
 At least this way.

-Dr. Campbell, thank you so much for spending the time to chat with me today.
+Dr. Cable, thank you so much for spending the time to chat with me today.
 I really appreciate it.